pauldisney354/reading-notes/102/class4.md

 ##  What is the command to track and stage files?

-Thr command to track and stage files is:
+The command to track and stage files is:

 - $ git add .